rtCamp/docs.rtcamp.com/rtbiz/helpdesk/admin/gloassary.md

 9. **Client/Customer -** A person who has bought a product from an organisation.

-10. **Offering/Product -** Any product/service that organisation is sellling.
+10. **Offering/Product -** Any product/service that organisation is selling.

 12. ** Notifications ** - Email alerts sent to staff and ticket authors on various actions on a ticket.